marcoshsq/The_Self-taught_Data_Scientist/README.md

 [Applied Data Science with Python](https://www.coursera.org/specializations/data-science-python) | [Repository](https://github.com/marcoshsq/PythonAppliedDataScience) | ---
 [Learn SQL Basics for Data Science](https://www.coursera.org/specializations/learn-sql-basics-data-science) | [Repository](https://github.com/marcoshsq/SQLBasicsForDataScience) | ---

-Wow, quite a lot, and this was just the introduction, by my count this beginning has about 700~800 hours of content.
-But that's about it, Data Science is a very demanding area, and I haven't even gotten into Mathematics yet.
+Wow, quite a lot, and this was just the introduction, by my count this beginning has about 750~800 hours of content.
+But that's about it, Data Science is a very demanding area, and I decided to go to another college just for the math.

-But concluding the intro section, my goal was to learn the basics of the field, its applications, and tools, and I believe that these courses, 29 in total, helped me with that.
+But concluding the Section 02, my goal was to learn the basics of the field, its applications, and tools, and I believe that these courses, 29 in total, helped me with that.

 So, let's go to part two. (づ｡◕‿‿◕｡)づ